If you are currently experiencing a crisis situation, please call 988, 911 or contact CRISIS CONNECTIONS: 1-866-427-4747 (24-HR Crisis Line)

 Complete a brief self-assessment and receive descriptive information about depression, bi-polar depression, generalized anxiety, or post traumatic stress disorder using an online mental health screening.
 Screening results are informational, not diagnostic, and are not intended as a substitute for a visit with a medical professional.

-Washington State Educational Access Coalition
+Washington State University Coalition

-Washington State Educational Access Coalition for HB 1079 Students provides information and resource referral helping students who are or who may benefit from attending college through WA State House Bill 1079.
+Washington State University Coalition for HB 1079 Students provides information and resource referral helping students who are or who may benefit from attending college through WA State House Bill 1079.
 House Bill (HB)1079, signed on May 7, 2003 by Washington Governor Locke, allows undocumented students to attend college and pay in-state tuition in the State of Washington.

 Opportunity Center for Employment and Education